HuantWang/SUPERSONIC/docs/source/about.rst

 About
 =====

-SuperSonic, a new open-source framework to allow compiler developers to integrate RL into compilers easily, regardless of their RL expertise.
+SuperSonic is a library to allow compiler developers to integrate RL into compilers easily, regardless of their RL expertise.
 SuperSonic supports customizable RL architecture compositions to target a wide range of optimization tasks.
 A key feature of SuperSonic is the use of deep RL and multi-task learning